piouson/kubernetes-bootcamp/README.md

 The [Open Container Initiative (OCI)](https://opencontainers.org/) creates open industry standards around container formats and runtimes.

 A container registry is a repository, or collection of repositories, used to store and access container images.
-Container registries are a big player in cloud-native application development, often as part of DevOps processes.
+Container registries are a big player in cloud-native application development, often as part of [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops) processes.

 ### Container commands